cfengine/documentation/reference/components.markdown

 **Notes**:

-Appears as of Nova 2.0.
-In CFEngine commercial editions this value may be set to avoid the use of old deprecated algorithms that are no longer FIPS 140-2 compliant.
+In CFEngine Enterprise, this value may be set to avoid the use of old deprecated algorithms that are no longer FIPS 140-2 compliant.
 If not set, there is some degree of compatibility with older versions and algorithms.
-During an upgrade, setting this parameter can cause a lot of recomputation of checksums etc. Government bodies starting with Nova 2.0 or higher should set this to 'true' from the start.
+During an upgrade, setting this parameter can cause a lot of recomputation of checksums etc. Government bodies starting with CFEngine Enterprise 2.0 or
+higher should set this to 'true' from the start.